 Be the Slow One

 Nobody gets faster if they're the fastest triathlete in the group.
 By surrounding yourself with those more experienced and faster than you, you'll naturally be pushed harder and further than if you were training alone or with slower folks.
-Get out of your comfort zone in 2019 by stepping up to the faster masters swim group or the faster running or cycling group.
+Get out of your comfort zone this year by stepping up to the faster masters swim group or the faster running or cycling group.
 You may be dropped at first, but stick with it and pretty soon you'll be hanging in there and taking your share of the pulls.

 Work on Your Weaknesses